 The earliest use of instrumentation seems to have been percussion.
 Long before the development of string or wind instruments, prehistoric peoples were making and playing many kinds of drums.
-This art was developed to its highest degree in Africa, where over tens of thousands of years shamans discovered that different arrangements of drum beats created a connecting link between different realms of existence.
+This art was developed to its highest degree in Africa, where, over tens of thousands of years, shamans discovered that different arrangements of drum beats created a connecting link between other realms of existence.
 Particular drumbeat patterns were known to give magical access to the communicative spirits of plants and animals, from which the shamans received teachings for the people of their tribe.
 The Australian aborigines had an equally magical use of sound.
 When the didjeridu, an Australian aboriginal instrument, is sounded, the aborigines believe it creates a sonic field, a sort of interdimensional window through which the Wandjina (a race of supernatural beings who preceded the aborigines and who created the world) can travel to the aborigines and vice versa.

 The Vedas, the basic scriptures of Hinduism, and among the oldest religious texts in the world were not intended to be read and studied but rather were sacred hymns which were intoned and sung.
 The Upanishads, which form a part of the Vedas, are not poems or written dialogues, but songs.
 Their function was not merely to convey abstract, intellectual wisdom, but literally to release that wisdom as a real and sacred energy.
 Energy was always considered to be released when the magical Sanskrit formulas were vocalized.
 This energy then helped - not only theoretically, but also practically - to create the spiritual states of mind and of life which the words described.
 (16)